 Below are five key signs that you may be sharing your home with more than your family members

-There are a number of strange noises that can indicate a pest infestation.
+There are a number of strange noises that can indicate a pest problem and infestation.
 Squeaking is a sign of mice, scrabbling sounds could be attributed to cockroaches, and a tapping sound in your walls a sign of termites.
 Sometimes these sounds can be quite loud and cause a significant amount of disturbance; some homeowners even believe their house is haunted as a result of such noises!

 Essentially, if you hear any sounds that you can’t immediately identify the source of, then it’s time to call in a specialist for a rodent and termite inspection.
 It’s important to do this as soon as you identify the sound.
-Don’t wait for the problem to get worse before making the call, as it will just make eradication all the more complicated.
+Don’t wait for the pest problem problem to get worse before making the call, as it will just make eradication all the more complicated.

 The most likely cause of these mysterious holes is mice or cockroaches, both of which can be potentially harmful to human health.
 While the occasional unexplained hole can be chalked up to bad packaging or poor storage, if the problem becomes chronic, it’s time to call in a specialist.